Rules and Regulations

 - Other Title IV programs

 The percentage of Mills College scholarship funds returned to the Mills College Scholarship Program will reflect, at a minimum, the same percentage used to determine the tuition adjustment for which a student may be eligible.
 However, up to 100 percent of a student's Mills College scholarship funds may be returned to the Mills College Scholarship Program if a student has a credit balance after the adjustment for tuition and/or room and board is made and the amount of unearned Title IV aid due from Mills is returned to the Title IV aid programs.
-In this event, any institutional or state funds received by the student will be returned to the aid programs in the order listed below, up to the amounts received for each source and for as long as there is an amount to refund:
+In this event, any institutional or state funds received by the student will be returned to the respective aid programs.

 If there is a credit balance remaining on the student's account after institutional and state funds have been returned, a refund for the remaining credit balance will be issued to the student.